SmolDapp/smoldapp/README.md

 ### Development Mode

-To run the project in development mode, use the following command:
+To run migratooor in development mode, use the following command:

 ```bash
 npm run dev